Bibliome/alvisnlp/docs/unused/Shell.md

 ## The `-shell` command line option

-If you launch AlvisNLP/ML with the `-shell` option, then it will open the shell after the corpus has been processed by the whole plan.
+If you launch AlvisNLP with the `-shell` option, then it will open the shell after the corpus has been processed by the whole plan.